prakharpd/audio_to_meeting_minutes_generator/README.md

 -   Maintains confidentiality (fully local execution)\
 -   Scales across enterprise workflows

-# Note
+# 📝Note
-I have intenionally added multiple comments in code base because It was quiet complicated when I was working on it for the first time.
-And it to help me revise the code work flow when I revist it.
+I have intenionally added multiple comments in each line of code because It was quiet complicated for me when I first started working on it.
+Plus these comments will help me to revise the code work flow when I revisit it.